Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-state-observable.md

 ): [state$: Observable<TState>, setState: (state: TState | Operator<TState>) => void];
 ```

-Similar to RxJS' [BehaviorSubjects](https://rxjs.dev/api/index/class/BehaviorSubject) whenever a new observer subscribes to the returned `state$` observable, the observer immediately receives the current state, then listens for current state to be emitted when it's updated.
-The instance of the observable will also persist across the components lifecycle to avoid issues with consumer hooks subscribing to a new instance on each render.

 This hook is designed to act as a direct alternative to React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook.
-Returning an observable of the current state instead of the state itself.
+Like the [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook a function can be passed to the hook to only compute the initial state on the first render, and a accumulator function can be passed to the `setState` function to compute the new state from the previous.

 :::tip
 Like React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, this hook can be given an callback function to compute the initial state, that will only be called on the initial render.
 Along with this, the returned `setState` function can be called with a reducer function.
 This reducer function will be automatically called with the current state and the returned value will be used as the new state.